Postpartum Support International: Stepping Out of the Storm

 But I never healed, I never got better, and I had intrusive thoughts on my commute to work, cried in my classroom, trying to hold it together at home.
 Walks with her in the stroller, a trip to Florida over the summer, and baby play dates became a time of nightmares, day terrors, night sweats, and delusions of my daughter dying in the most drastic way possible.

-I needed help; I needed support; I needed a community of moms who understood my feelings.
+I needed help.
+I needed support.
+I needed a community of moms who understood my feelings.

 You’re probably wondering, where is my husband in all of this?
 Statistically, 1 out of 10 dads also suffer from paternal postpartum.
-He never could fully support me, as I didn’t even know how to support myself.
+He never could fully support me, as I didn’t even know how to help myself.
 He is working on himself, and it’s never too late to work through adversities.
 This is another topic for further discussion.

-The past two years have also been an added struggle with facing the “I” word…infertility.
+For two years, my husband and I also had an added struggle with facing the “I” word…infertility.
 There are feelings of regret that I waited too long for my husband and I to try to grow our family.
-Our daughter was conceived naturally, so hey, let’s try this again.
+Our daughter was conceived naturally, so we thought we would try again.

 Miraculously, I got pregnant again until I had my first miscarriage at seven weeks.
-I tried months later but still had no luck.

-We started seeing a fertility specialist, and due to my age nearing perimenopause, we went straight to the IVF route.
+Trying months after with no luck, we started seeing a fertility specialist, and due to my age nearing perimenopause, we went straight to the IVF route.
 Unfortunately, science had also failed us with no viable embryos from the first round, didn’t grow enough follicles the second round, then continued to IUI for months….still no luck.
 It was extremely costly to go through the process, as well as the physical, mental, and emotional stress.

-I’m now another statistic, 1 in 6.
+I’m now another statistic—1 in 6.
 We have decided to end the chapter, and my daughter is my blessing, my rock, and my best friend for life.
-We can give her all of our love and support and every experience she wants in life.
+We can give her all of our love and support and give her every experience she wants in life.

-My therapist, parents, girlfriends, and daughter have made it possible to function normally daily as I continue to learn about myself and do what is best for my daughter.
+My therapist, parents, girlfriends, and daughter have made it possible to function daily as I continue to learn about myself and do what is best for my daughter.
 I’m grateful to her doctors, nurses, and Yale labs for keeping my daughter safe and healthy.
-I’ve educated myself about my daughter’s hypothyroidism, initiated a medical 504 plan to prepare her for school, monitored her cysts, as they could come back during puberty, and educated myself on finding a community that helps moms and their families with PMADs.
+I’ve educated myself about my daughter’s hypothyroidism, initiated a medical 504 plan to support her for school, monitored her cysts, as they could come back during puberty, and educated myself on finding a community that helps moms and their families with PMADs.

 With your help, we are one step closer to our goal!
 YOU ARE NOT ALONE.